monteilhet/click/README.md

 Clicky can show Click configurations as text (with syntax highlighting) or diagrams, and can read and write handlers in live configurations.
 It can also generate output diagrams in PDF format.

+Clicky is capable of interacting live with Click routers, either in the kernel or using the ControlSocket protocol for user-level configurations.

 ### Installation

 ```bash